 ‘methionine biosynthetic process’)))))

-T
+x classes (including ancestors) are retrieved, of which the following are displayed after filtering: ‘Betaine homocysteine S-methyltransferase 1", ‘Cystathionine beta synthase' … COMPLETE

 Computational performance

-Data, ontologies and queries were manipulated with an Windows 10 x64 Intel-based core i7 4510U with of RAM.
-The raw ontology presents expressivity ALC and took half second for classification and consiste- ncy checking.
-GO, ChEBI PR the expressivity to SRIin 1.9 hours classification and consistency checking time.
+Data, ontologies and queries were manipulated with an Windows 10 x64 Intel-based core i7 4510U with 8Gbyte of RAM.
+The raw ontology presents expressivity ALC and took half a second for classification and consistency checking.
+The inclusion of the GO, ChEBI and PR modules aligned with BTL2 raised the expressivity to SRI and resulted in 1.9 hours classification and consistency checking time.

-The ontology with modules includes 3284 subclass axioms, 980 equi- valence axioms, 973 hidden general class and 1721 classes.
-However, for querying purposes, reasoning complexity takes much less time (all CQ1-CQ6) to be computed, in comparison with the overall onto- logy classification procedure.
+The ontology with modules includes 3,284 subclass axioms, 980 equivalence axioms, 973 hidden general class inclusions, and 1,721 classes.
+However, for querying purposes, reasoning complexity takes much less time (all CQ1-CQ6) to be computed, in comparison with the overall ontology classification procedure.
 Even with the increase in computational complexity, CQ2 and CQ5 take few seconds to be computed.

 Discussion

-A problem our work addresses is the formal interpretation of database contentenable retrieval a richer query paradigm. queries the import and inclusion of individualsin the costs of rich TBoxes together with populated Aboxes (Motik and Sattler, 2006).
+A problem our work addresses is the formal interpretation of biological database content to enable content retrieval using a richer query paradigm.
+All queries target DL Tboxes, thus avoiding the import and inclusion of individuals.
+Reasoning is finite and complete, in contrast to the costs of rich TBoxes together with populated Aboxes (Motik and Sattler, 2006).
 The interpretation supports the notion of representing the content according to the classes the individuals are member, as observed in biological experiments.

 The fact that typical queries target possibilities “Are members of the class A able to do B?” is addressed by two mechanisms.
 Firstly, the inclusion of dispositions as first-class entities in our ontology, and secondly